Alfresco/docs-alfresco/insight-engine/latest/install/options.md

     -Dssl-truststore.ssl-repo-client.password=truststore" -f
     ```

     > **Note:** The `-Dcreate.alfresco.defaults=alfresco,archive` command automatically creates the `alfresco` and `archive` cores.
-Therefore, you should only start Alfresco Search and Insight Engine with `-Dcreate.alfresco.defaults=alfresco,archive` the first time you run Alfresco Search and Insight Engine.
+Therefore, you should only start Search and Insight Engine with `-Dcreate.alfresco.defaults=alfresco,archive` the first time you run Search and Insight Engine.

-    > **Note:** To ensure that Alfresco Search and Insight Engine connects using the IPv6 protocol instead of IPv4, add `-Djava.net.preferIPv6Addresses=true` to the startup parameters.
+    > **Note:** To ensure that Search and Insight Engine connects using the IPv6 protocol instead of IPv4, add `-Djava.net.preferIPv6Addresses=true` to the startup parameters.

     > **Note:** You should run this application as a dedicated user.
 For example, you can create a Solr user.